psychemedia/island-storynotes/piedPiperNewtown/piper_hameln_baring_gould.md

 > Made nests inside men's Sunday hats,
 > And even spoil'd the women's chats,
 > By drowning their speaking
-> With shrieking and squeakingn
+> With shrieking and squeaking
 > In fifty different sharps and flats."
 >
 > One day, there came a man into the town, most quaintly attired in parti-coloured suit.
 Bunting the man was called, after his dress.
 None knew whence he came, or who he was.
 He announced himself to be a rat-catcher, and offered for a certain sum of money to rid the place of the vermin.
 The townsmen agreed to his proposal, and promised him the sum demanded.
 Thereupon the man drew forth a pipe and piped.